 You must include all of the sources separately in your reference list.

-If directly quoting from a work, you need to use single quotation marks.
-You also need to include a page number in the in-text citation.
+You only need to include a page number if directly quoting from a work.
+Enclose the quote in single quotation marks and include a page number in the in-text citation.
 For example:

-More recently, a paper by Walker et al. (2015) stated that 'student pharmacists are valuable and important to practice model transformation' (p.47).
+More recently, a paper by Walker et al. (2020) stated that 'student pharmacists are valuable and important to practice model transformation' (p.
+47).

 This type of referencing is known as secondary referencing and should be avoided wherever possible, as the author citing the work may bring their own bias or misinterpretation.
-It is better to seek out the original reference (in this case, Ahmed’s) and cite it directly if it is useful.
-In the final reference list, you should only include the reference you have read yourself.
-See further guidance on secondary referencing below.
+It is better to seek out the original reference and cite it directly if it is useful.

 Include the following in your reference: